How to watch 2021-22 Champions League in India: Teams, fixtures, TV channels and streams

 The group stage of the 2021-22 Champions League is set to kick-off on Tuesday with Chelsea beginning their title defense against Zenit.

-Juventus begin their Group H engagements against Malmo, while Cristiano Ronaldo and Manchester United will be in action at Young Boys in Group F.
+Juventus meet Malmo in Group H, while Cristiano Ronaldo and Manchester United will be in action at Young Boys in Group F.

-The biggest clash of Matchday 1 will witness Group E rivals Barcelona and Bayern come face-to-face at Camp Nou for the first time since the Blaugrana's 2-8 drubbing at the same venue in the quarter-finals last year.
+However, the biggest clash of Matchday 1 will see Group E rivals Barcelona and Bayern come face-to-face at Camp Nou for the first time since Blaugrana's 2-8 drubbing at the same venue in last season's quarter-finals.

 Editors' Picks